 Welcome to the Council's 2006-09 Corporate Plan.
 It describes the city that the Council wants to help Derby become and explains how we manage our performance and resources to make sure this happens.
 Our corporate planning processes are now well established.
 This is our fifth Corporate Plan and it builds on our experience.
-In particular, the Plan highlights 13 key outcomes, which cover key areas for improvement in 2006-07 and other actions to improve our performance and places these in the context of our broader priorities.
+In particular, the Plan highlights 13 key priorities for improvement in 2006-07 and other actions to improve our performance and places these in the context of our broader objectives.
 To help realise our Vision for Derby, we must work with many different partners.
 We will build on our established partnerships, in particular our contribution to Derby City Partnership, DCP, and the 2020 Vision, Derby's Community Strategy, to make the city the pride of the East Midlands.
 The Council's services take the lead in delivering that strategy and this Plan demonstrates our commitment to this.
-We will work to make sure partnerships in Derby are even more effective.
+We will keep forming new partnerships to help us meet the challenges of delivering effective public services in Derby.